cleaver/cache_cow/README.md

 - maintaining state while the application runs.
 - concurrency - you don't want competing processes to corrupt the cache due to a race condition
-- limited size - I've arbitrarily set it to just 5 slots.
+- limited size - I've arbitrarily set it to just 5 slots for testing purposes.
 - cache expiry - drop old cache values when it gets full.
 - cache keys - can be any Elixir type supported by [Map](https://hexdocs.pm/elixir/1.12/Map.html#content).
 - cache values - again, any supported Elixir type.